His Heart For Them Is Mine.

 Thailand, Southeast Asia

 Of the 69 million people who call Thailand home, only .07% identify as Christian.
-We served long-term M families, passed out Bibles to government officials, and shared the Gospel with a Buddhist monk.
+We served long-term M families, passed out Bibles to government officials, and shared the Gospel with the lost while in this region.

 At 37, Morgan is a happily married wife of 18 years, the mother of 3 children, and a former active duty US Marine.
 She is currently a student at NOBTS who serves at her church as a bible teacher in the discipleship ministry, on the missions team, and as a lay counselor to women.
 She has served in closed countries and is sent out with the blessing of the elders of her home church where her husband serves as the pastor of discipleship.
 Ministry and character references are available upon request.